Devansh1106/devansh1106.github.io/docs/notes/index.md

 description: These are the notes that I take while learning something new and wanted to share them in public.
 ---
 # Notes
-These notes are not complete.
+These notes are not complete and are not error-free.
 I update them occassionaly.

 #### [Notes on General Topology](https://github.com/Devansh1106/sem6/tree/main/gen_topology)